Boxing Classes in Brooklyn (Train with a Real Boxing Coach)

 • Energy efficiency over the round

 You’re not just “getting stronger” — you’re getting stronger in the same pathway you punch with.
-That’s what makes them powerful inside your system.

 Where These Drills Fit in the Boxing Coach Juan Curriculum Framework